We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 To top that off, there’s a whole range of romantic boho-chic hotels in Tulum.
-Some are in the jungle with private plunge pools and others, with yoga studios and sybaritic spas, hug the beach.
+Some are in the jungle – complete with private plunge pools.
+Others hug the beach and offer yoga studios and sybaritic spas.

 It’s no wonder that backpackers, digital nomads, adventurous travelers and luxury-loving couples from around the globe flock here!

 As mentioned, you must visit the Tulum ruins.